Environment¶

 As long as the command saveenv

-is not executed, changes to the environment will be lost with the next reset.
-In
+is not executed, changes to the

 Examples:

-Unset variable
+Unset a variable

 unset

-(set empty string)setenv apppend_bootargs saveenv
+(set empty string)setenv append_bootargs saveenv

-Reset whole environment
+Reset the whole environment

 env default -a saveenv

-Reset specific variable
+Reset a specific variable to its compiled-in default value

 env default <*variable*> saveenv

-e.g. resetting
+E.g. resetting

 fdtsave

-env default fdtsave save
+env default fdtsave saveenv

 Note